zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/async.md

 ---
 PermaID: 1000165
-Title: Dapper Async Methods - Learn How Execute Query Asynchronously
+Title: Dapper Async Methods - Learn How to Execute Query Asynchronously
 MetaDescription: Unlock the power of Dapper by using Async Methods.
 Learn how to use methods such as 'ExecuteAsync' and 'QueryAsync' in your async methods.
-LastMod: 2023-10-20
+LastMod: 2025-06-16
 ---

-# Dapper Async Methods: Discover How Execute Query Asynchronously
+# Dapper Async Methods: Discover How to Execute Query Asynchronously

 ## Description